Zetrith/Remodder/README.md

 ### Transpiler Preview
 A tool for previewing the effects of Harmony transpilers right in the IDE.
-The preview is a window showing the diff between the decompiled original method and the original with the transpiler applied.
+The preview is a window showing the diff between the decompiled original method and the original after applying the transpiler under the mouse cursor.

 Example transpiler:
 ```cs